 Is it possible to create velociraptors, triceratops, and tyrannosaurus rexes by extracting DNA from mosquitoes in amber?
-Everyday Einstein looks into the science of DNA cloning to figure out if Jurassic Park could actually happen today.
+Ask Science looks into the science of DNA cloning to figure out if Jurassic Park could actually happen today.

 Jurassic Park has become a classic of science fiction films.
 Many of its more iconic scenes have been parodied by other, newer films, including the Toy Story series, The Simpsons, and even Scooby Doo.
 In addition, the breathtaking computer animation used in the film opened the doors for filmmakers around the world to create scenes that they previously thought would be too costly or even impossible to film.

 While its impact on popular culture is indisputable, unfortunately the science portrayed in the film is not as laudable as its computer graphics.
 Let’s look at what the film gets right and where it misses the mark.

 Mosquitos in Amber